 Black holes are possibly the most intriguing objects in the Universe.
-They deform the space-time around them and prevent everything, including light, from escaping. ping.
-They come in different sizes, or better, with different masses.
+They deform the space-time around them and prevent everything, including light, from escaping.
+They come in different sizes or, equivalently, they have different masses.

 Observational evidence has been gathered for stellar mass black holes, with masses of about 10 solar masses, which are produced by the core collapse of massive stars and appear as X-ray sources when they accrete from their companion in binary systems, as well as for supermassive black holes, with masses of millions to billions of solar masses, which are found at the centres of galaxies and power the tremendous luminosities of active galactic nuclei.
 Both classes of black holes are ubiquitous in galaxies, including the Milky Way.